Your shop is more than just a display room for guns.

 But to create newsletters every week is a drain of time and grey matter.

-We set up a sign up form on your website.
+I set up a sign up form on your website.
 When someone visits your site and decides they want to hear from you again they can sign up for your newsletter.
 When they add their name and email address it’s automatically added to your newsletter system.

 And the next time you add something new to your website in the form of news or a product update they receive a beautiful, professional-looking, legal email from which they can click through to your website to see your news or product.